C9-MohammedOdat/MERAKI_Academy_Project_4/readme.md

 - You don't have to register to navigate our web app
 - You can click on the **Home** tab provided in the navigation bar to view the home section
-- You can click on the **Add to cart** button to add this product to your cart but you have to be one of our users, so you should create an account
+- You can click on the **Book Now** button To request one of the service providers you need, but you have to be one of our users, so you should create an account

 ## ⛏️ Built Using <a name = "built_using"></a>